moskytw/mosql/README.rst

 3. Secure        --- It prevents the SQL injection from both identifier and value.
-4. Faster        --- It just builds the SQLs from Python's data structure and then send it via the connector.
+4. Faster        --- It just builds the SQLs from Python's data structure and then send to the connector.

 It is just "More than SQL".

 NOTE: The versions after v0.2 are a new branch and it does **not** provide backward-compatibility for v0.1.x.

 The SQL Builders
 ----------------